danieltjw/aifutures/README.md

     - wider : narrower attention

 Artificial Super Intelligences will be so powerful, it will not matter a person's or nation's military might, money, influence or intellect.

+For the time it takes a human to utter a single word, an ASI will have written volumes of books.

 ---